meefen/CI4311W/CI4311W-Syllabus-2016-Spring.md

 Assignments:

 - Snoop around Canvas!
 You’re encouraged to add a personal profile photo to our site too.
 - Now is also the time to get any initial questions you have answered!
-Post any questions to have about the syllabus, the website, or the course in general to the “Questions” forum.
+Post any questions to have about the syllabus, the website, or the course in general to the "Questions" forum.
-- In the discussion forum, share “What do you understand ethics to be now?”
+- In the discussion forum, share "What do you understand ethics to be now?"
 - Post a video on FlipGrid to introduce yourself.